trdunsworth/synth911gen2/docs/README.md

 - **Examples**: Check the examples directory for working code
 - **API Reference**: Detailed function documentation

+## ⚙️ Configuration Options

+- **Custom Agency Probabilities**: You can specify the probability distribution for selected agencies in CLI, GUI, and Web interfaces.
+See [CLI Usage](guides/cli-usage.md) and [Quick Start](guides/quickstart.md) for details.
+- **RESCUE Agency**: The RESCUE agency is now fully supported in all interfaces, with realistic problems and priorities.

 ---

 **Last Updated**: December 2024